27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Best Hostels in Pontevedra: Slow City Hostel

-Slow City Hostel is bright and spacious, equipped with light design furniture and nice decór.
+Slow City Hostel is bright and spacious, with light design furniture and nice decor.

-There is bike storage available, so greatly recommended for biker and pilgrims alike.
+There’s bike storage available, so it’s great for cyclists and Camino pilgrims alike.

-Where do you find Slow City Hostel?
-Downtown, right at the historical Portuguese way to Saint James tomb in Santiago de Compostela.
+Where is it?
+Downtown, right on the historical Portuguese Way to the tomb of Saint James in Santiago de Compostela.

 • Dorm beds start from 17,50€/ night